JaniceYeo/LasVegasWorkshop2025/README.md

 ## Prerequisites

-Microsoft will provide:
+You will need:
-- A Fabric environment (including tenant, capacity, and workspace) for the **day of the workshop only**.
+- A Fabric environment capacity.

-Attendees will need to provide:
-- Computer with an internet connection

 ## Solution overview